 Blaqbonez followed up his 100 Crown’s 2018 debut album Bad Boy Blaq in the early days of February 2019 with Bad Boy Blaq Re-Up.

 Bad Boy Blaq Re-Up is a 7 track album with a mixture of Genres; Hip-Hop, Rap and Trap.
-The album is a really good album and it shows that Blaq can only get better, as time goes on; lyrics, content, context, delivery, beats, the features was too tight.
+The album is a really good one, and it shows that Blaq can only get better, as time goes on; lyrics, content, context, delivery, beats, the features were too tight.

-The album opened up to him trying to mend broken relationships from his come up to the present.
-Shows maturity and his want to bury the hatchet, rather than ride on his ne found fame and call them “Haters”, he chose to throw a white towel because he recognizes the fact that these relationships helped mould him into what he’s become so far.
+The album opened up to him trying to mend broken relationships from his come-up days to Present day.
+This shows maturity and his want to bury the hatchet.
+Rather than ride on his new found fame and call them “Haters”, he chose to throw a white towel, because he recognizes the fact that these relationships helped mould him into what he’s become so far.

 Denied remix is a song talking about how his music isn’t really appreciated because the current crops of folks don’t get it because he’s way ahead of them.
 He’s flows and rhymes, metaphors and wordplay on this track is cool and not forgetting that it was a trap beat and he didn’t dumb it down the rap and that actually made me love it more as I hate trap because of mumble rapping.
 The surprise on this track was Dremo; he really made up for his very poor project with the verse, which has me anticipating his next single or project.
 Unpopular opinion though, Dremo killed that track.
 Psycho YP seems to be a trapper nice voice, but I guees he’ll improve lyrically with time.